metis-os/metislinux.com/content/respect.md

 description = "Metis Linux Thanks Page - Huge thanks and respect to each and every helping hands who made possible to create metis-os!" page_template = "page.html"
 +++
-Huge thanks and respect to each and every helping hands who made possible to create metis-os!
+Huge thanks and respect to each and every helping hands who made possible to create [metis-os](/) !!
 <!-- more -->

 <hr>